 President Green the Cat-person had an action plan mapped out to save the Earth that was extracted from over a million words written honestly by a Dog.
 A Dog-person from a galaxy far-far-away, but still, from Earth or not, these were words written with a sincere love for humans like only a Dog-person can emote.
-(See the previous 22 episodes of this story is you don’t know what I’m talking about).
+(Please see the first 8 episodes of this story is you don’t know what extraterrestrial Dog-person I’m talking about).
 U.G. knew she had to be very careful with the humans.
 Because she was not as nice as any dog, but, as a Cat-person she also possessed concepts and a perspective on the fragility of life many humans seemed to completely lack.

 The US Military and the top geeks in the US working together to heal the digital divide in the US?
 Really?
 Yes.
 Really.
 They built the internet in the US, to begin with, they will lead the army it will take to build the new internet, and dig the trenches to fight this information/climate change war.
 Yes, I said war.